still-kicking-test/Weather/README.md

 ## Getting Started

+Note - app development has so far focussed on **Dark Mode** - switch to this for an optimal UI.

 ### Weather Tab

 * The Weather tab presents summary forecasts at defined locations - these locations are stored in CoreData and are managed by tapping the Edit button.